Using a credit card internationally

 Credit cards with foreign transaction fees can add costs to your international travel.
 These fees can vary, but they could be about 1% to 3% of any purchases you make abroad.

-3. Opt out of dynamic currency conversion
+1. Avoid dynamic currency conversion

 On top of foreign transaction fees, you might run into what’s known as a dynamic currency conversion fee.

 Here’s an example of how it works.
 You’re in Mexico and pay 2,000 pesos for pottery, and you may wonder how much that is in U.S. dollars.
-Dynamic currency conversion immediately tells you what the peso-to-dollar amount is at the point of purchase.
+Dynamic currency conversion immediately tells you what the peso-to-dollar exchange rate is at the point of purchase.
 But you might have to pay extra for that information.
 And it could be in addition to the foreign transaction fee.

-4. Use contactless or chip payments
+2. Use contactless or chip payments

-Chip cards are more secure than the standard magnetic stripe cards.
+Chip cards are generally more secure than the standard magnetic stripe cards.
 That’s because each transaction with a chip card creates a unique one-time code that enables the card issuer to securely process the transaction.

 A four-digit credit card PIN may also help protect against fraud.
 The PIN works with a card’s microchip to boost security.
 If your card uses a PIN, make sure you know it before traveling abroad.
 Keep in mind that some card issuers might use chip-and-signature technology instead.

-8. Use a digital wallet
+4. Use a digital wallet

-The potential benefits of using a credit card overseas
+Potential benefits of using a credit card overseas

 Using your credit card abroad might offer some additional advantages, including: